 Introduced secondary and tertiary default sort logic to keep high-priority suppliers consistently near the top.

-Added hover tooltips to explain risk terms unfamiliar to adjacent roles outside the core AE group.
+Added hover definitions for risk terms unfamiliar to adjacent roles outside the core AE group.

-In the first month after launch, number of regular users increased by 41%, far exceeding expectations and signaling meaningful behavioral change.
+In the first month after launch, regular usage increased by 41% — a clear sign that the new model delivered value and encouraged behavioral change.

 Pilot users described the experience as transformative: